Saramiss7/Ping-Pong-Retro/README.md

 # 🕹️ Ping Pong Retro

-**Ping Pong Retro** is a recreation of the classic Pong game, developed in C# using Windows Forms.
+**Ping Pong Retro** is a recreation of the classic Pong game, developed in C#.
 This project brings back the retro aesthetic of early arcade games, offering simple and smooth gameplay.

 ## 🎮 Main Features